Five Key Ways to Increase Your Authentic Joy

 Find joy in everything you choose to do.
 Every job, relationship, home… it’s your responsibility to love it, or change it.
 Chuck Palahniuk

-Joy can come in accidental moments or from planned action.
-When we define what excites us, gives our life meaning, value and satisfaction, we can plan ahead.
-What activities and things please your sense of vision, hearing, touch, smell, and taste?
-What is physically, mentally, emotionally, creatively, socially, and spiritually energizing for you?
+So, let’s get savouring with joy.
+Joy can arise from unexpected moments or through deliberate action.
+When we clarify what excites us and brings meaning, value, and satisfaction to our lives, we can plan for it.
+What activities stimulate your senses—vision, hearing, touch, smell, taste?
+What energizes you physically, mentally, emotionally, creatively, socially, and spiritually?

-Exercise: Take a lined piece of paper and write A/O, S/P, $ an d √ across the top right of the page.
-Make a table similar to the one below.
-In the bigger left hand column write, as fast as you can, descriptors of what you would like to be, do or have.
-The list might look like this
+Exercise: Take a lined piece of paper and write A/O, S/P, $, and √ across the top right.
+Create a table similar to the one below.
+In the larger left-hand column, quickly jot down descriptions of what you’d like to be, do, or have.
+The list might look like this:”

 - feel peaceful